System Design Space

 MTTR

-Time to restore affected user journey
+Mean time to restore the affected user path

 Repeat Incident Rate